There are lots of things you and your child can do to stay safe online. Here are some useful links from the BBC:

-How do I know BBC accounts are safe for my child?
+How do I know BBC accounts and profiles are safe for my child?

 We’ve got various safeguards in place to keep children safe.
-For instance, anyone under 13 who registers with the BBC only provides a username (which shouldn’t be their real name) and their date of birth.
+For instance, anyone under 13 who registers with the BBC only provides a username or display name (neither should be their real name) and their date of birth.

 You control what your child can do with their BBC account